atsoc1993/GetAlgoPrice/README.md

 Use `algokit compile py get_algo_price_algopy.py --output-arc56` in this project directory (algokit must be installed), then use deploy.py to deploy your own contract.
 The app_id key in the .env auto-updates upon successful deployment

 ## Warning
-*This algosdk implementations in this repository are outdated and uses the deprecated ApplicationClient that is far more robust in the new algokit_utils versions*
+*The algosdk implementations in this repository are outdated and uses the deprecated ApplicationClient that is far more robust in the new algokit_utils versions*